MARICOPA — Small businesses often provide a foundation for economic growth in expanding cities such as Maricopa.

-PNG provides a platform for those local businesses owners to meet one another and to become known in places such as Maricopa.
+PNG provides a platform for those local business owners to meet one another and to become known in places such as Maricopa.
 A networking meeting was held June 25 at Firehouse Subs, with Mayor Christian Price and Miss City of Maricopa Ashley Lynn as special guests for the event.

-According to Klein, less than 10 people attended the first PNG meeting in December 2017.
+According to Klein, fewer than 10 people attended the first PNG meeting in December 2017.
 One and a half years later, the organization has six active chapters, in Maricopa, Casa Grande, Chandler, Ahwatukee, Scottsdale and Tempe.
 Four more chapters are in the works.

 The organization has helped more than 1,200 small-business owners in Maricopa to network and expand their business opportunities.
-The number of members of the group is lower, yet is rising as the organization expands.
+The number of members of the group is lower, yet it is rising as the organization expands.